Isfahan: Civic administration

 Isfahan has a smart city program, a unified human resources administration system, and a transport system.
+It also has waste management.

 In 2015, the comprehensive atlas of the Isfahan metropolis, an online statistical database in Farsi, was made available, to help in planning.

 In 2020, the municipality directly employed 6,250 people with an additional 3,000 people in 16 subsidiary organizations.

-In 2020, the municipality created a document outlining future development programs for the city.
+There have been four development programs since 1967, In 2020, the municipality created a document outlining future development programs for the city.

 The color theme for the city has been turquoise for some time.